jasongaunt/jasongaunt.github.io/index.md

 #### Contact me

-I can be located on Facebook by searching for "bagjason", alternatively you can email me at this websites name (github), followed by the @ symbol, followed by akao and then followed by .co.uk.
+I can be located on the book of faces by searching for "bagjason", alternatively you can email me at this websites name (github), followed by the @ symbol, followed by akao and then followed by .co.uk.